Brinkels/page-transition-injector/README.md

 ## Use the library
-By default, PTI will use HTML data attributes to control its behaviour, you can change this by setting `PTI.options.generateSheetsPerElement` to `false`, or in the configuration object (more info below).
+By default, PTI will use HTML data attributes to control its behaviour, you can change this in the configuration object (more info below), or by setting `PTI.options.generateSheetsPerElement` to `false` in your script tag (not recommended).

 ### HTML Data attributes
 - data-pti-transition-time: Sets the amount of milliseconds to run the animation for.